The fruity, citrus nuances in combination with spicy undertones give a full, well balanced flavour to this delightful single origin coffee.

 Gratitude for the Growers:

 COCREBISTOL (Cooperativa Cafetalera Biological Reserves Santa Teresa, Ocotepeque Ltda) are positioned in the west of Honduras in Santa Teresa.
-Coffee here is grown at approximately 1250-1600m above sea level, by 72 smallholder (18 women and 54 men) producers who hand pick the beans in November, wash, clean by hand and then sun dry their harvest.
+Coffee here is grown at approximately 1250-1600m above sea level, by 92 smallholder (24 women, 67 men, and the Puro collective) producers who hand pick the beans in November, wash, clean by hand and then sun dry their harvest.

 They were formed not to make money, but to tackle the problem of coffee wastewater (known locally as agua miel), which is known to be a heavy polluter of rivers.
 By cleaning this nutrient-rich coffee wastewater onsite, they have not only radically reduced local water pollution, but they are able to use it to irrigate local pastures.